 - used my own sugar cookie dough crust (instead of the Pillsbury Sugar Cookie dough) with no preservatives, not processed

-- substituted some of the flour for oatmeal flour (made with your food processor and oatmeal)
+- substituted some of the flour for oatmeal flour (made with your food processor (paid link) and oatmeal)

 - reduced the amount of sugar in the crust and the cream cheese spread